plamzi/AreaList-GTM/README.md

 <b>Note:</b> In most situations, you would want to include the contents of the main script inline rather than via a GitHub link.

+<b>Note:</b> More advanced implementations may populate elements of arealist_config using GTM variables.

 <h4>Configuration:</h4>

-<b>areas</b> - Array of Objects, each with the following properties:
+<b>areas</b> - Array of area objects, each with the following properties:

 area.name - The name of the area or UI element shown in reports.

 area.handle - The selector / jQuery handle used to identify this element.

 area.title - Optional selector / handle from which to grab a unique title of this element.
-It can be used to disambiguate multiple areas responding to the area.handle based on dynamic strings such as <h1> tags.
-The title is added to the area.name.
+It can be used to disambiguate multiple areas responding to the area.handle based on dynamic strings such as e. g. h1 tags.
+The title is added to the area name in impression and click reporting.

 area.list - Optional list name for GA eCommerce Product Performance reporting.